Power BI JSON Connector

 -

-NOTE: Here for demo, I'm using odata API, but you need to refer your own API documentation and based on that you need to use your own API URL and need to configure connection based on API Authentication type -
+NOTE: Here for demo, We are using odata API, but you need to refer your own API documentation and based on that you need to use your own API URL and need to configure connection based on API Authentication type

 Now enter JSONPath expression in Array Filter textbox to extract only specific part of JSON file as below ($.value[*] will get content of value attribute from JSON document.
 Value attribute is array of JSON documents so we have to use [*] to indicate we want all records of that array)

-NOTE: Here, I'm using my desired filter, but you need to select your desired filter based on your requirement.
+NOTE: Here, We are using our desired filter, but you need to select your desired filter based on your requirement.

 Click on Test Connection button to view whether the Test Connection is SUCCESSFUL or Not.$.value[*] -